ItsDanik/rfidisk/README.md

 # 💾 RFIDisk — Physical App Launcher for Linux PC

-**RFIDisk** turns RFID tags into *physical shortcuts* that launch games,
-apps, or scripts when inserted on a retro-styled "floppy drive" reader.
+**RFIDisk** turns RFID tags into *physical shortcuts* that launch games, apps, or scripts when inserted on a retro-styled "floppy drive" reader.
 Think of it as a cross between an RFID scanner and a USB floppy disk drive.

 ---

+## What it is
+This project is a combination of hardware and software:

+### Hardware
+- An microcontroller device (Arduino), attached to an RFID reader module and an OLED display module, connected to the host machine via USB.
+It has its own 3D printed case design, resembling an external floppy disk drive.
+- 3D Printed "Floppies" (they're not really floppy), with the RFID tag embedded in the print (invisible).
+Real floppies can be used instead, if you have an abundance of faulty ones.

+### Software
+- The software is again a combination of two pieces of software:
+- One running on the arduino (we'll call it firmware).
+- The other one running on the host machine (Linux PC).
+- The two applications talk between them via Serial USB.

+---

-### How It Works
+## How It Works
 - Each RFID tag inside the disk corresponds to a command (e.g. `steam steam://rungameid/12345`).
-1. When a disk is inserted on the reader, the Arduino firmware identifies it and notifies the host.
+1. When a disk is inserted in the drive, the Arduino firmware identifies it and notifies the host.
 2. The Python service looks up the tag’s command in `rfidisk_config.json` and launches it.
 3. A notification is shown on the host machine.
 4. The OLED display updates in real time, showing metadata of the disk (user-configurable).
-5. When the disk is removed from the reader, the application is terminated.
+5. When the disk is removed from the reader, the application is automatically terminated.

+This mode of operation closely resembles a cartridge-based game console system, only you don't have to reboot :)

 ---